My Husband Was Deported and I Want a Divorce – 3 Ways

 But, before that, you need to get prior court permission.
 Without prior permission, the court will not accept this.
 The spouse in such cases is called a “missing” or “secret” spouse.

 You need to give public notice about your divorce in a local newspaper where your husband will most likely see it.
+The family court handling your case must approve this method of service and will review whether proper legal procedures were followed before granting a divorce.

 The notice would contain all the information about the divorce proceedings and would also mention that your husband has 30 days to respond to the notice.